-Graph 11 displays the most up to date information available and shows that shows that there has been an overall increase in the number of notifiable offences in Ribble Valley, for the first time in six years.
+Graph 11 displays information from April 2011 collated from the Office of National Statistics and shows that this year there has been an overall increase in the number of notifiable offences in Ribble Valley, for the first time in six years.
 The graph highlights that the only area where here has been a decrease in crime is in the number of thefts from a motor vehicle.